pedbernardo/create-baker/README.md

 ## Scaffold

-After follow the prompts, will be generated a minimal project structure with a few sample files that demonstrates the usage of Camunda Baker CLI.
+After follow the prompts will be generated a minimal project structure, with a few sample files that demonstrates the usage of Camunda Baker CLI.
 If you want more information about setup and the CLI resources just go to [Camunda Baker](https://github.com/pedbernardo/cam-baker).

 <br>